michaelho-wix/michaelho-wix/rest-api-checklist.md

+# REST API definition of done

+Check each box when the condition is true.

 ## Check quality

  - [ ] Introduction to the API (from the TPAs point of view)
+   - [ ] Short introduction (what is this? what is it for?)
-- [ ] Define all terminology
+   - [ ]  all terminology
    - [ ] (Only if the vertical doesn’t have exposed docs yet) Introduction to your vertical and what types of TPAs can work with it
+   - [ ] List of any limitations or “features” that may affect TPAs (for example, functionality that is different from your competitors, that TPAs should be aware of when building an app that manages the site owner’s offering in both Wix and a competitor’s platform)
 - [ ] Descriptions for all parameters
 - [ ] Documentation for filter and sort capabilities
-- [ ] List of any limitations or “features” that may affect TPAs (for example, functionality that is different from your competitors, that TPAs should be aware of when building an app that manages the site owner’s offering in both Wix and a competitor’s platform)

 - [ ] API must support the end-to-end implementation of at least one basic TPA use case
 - [ ] Consistency (if the Join Waitlist endpoint returns a `registrationId`, chances are the endpoint should be called “Register to Waitlist”)
 - [ ] Clarity of use (per endpoint) - will the TPA understand within 3 seconds what they can do with the endpoint?
 (Naming is crucial here)